ajm/semanticshifts_permutations/README.md

 ## 2. Extract embeddings and calculate P-values using permutation test

 Extract embeddings and run permutations tests.
-You need to edit `#SBATCH --chdir=/projappl/project_2002983/ajmedlar/semanticshifts/bert_extract` line in finetuning.job to point to your PROJ directory.
+You need to edit `#SBATCH --chdir=/projappl/project_2002983/ajmedlar/semanticshifts/bert_extract` line in bert\_extract.job to point to your PROJ directory.
 The 5 parameters are the BERT model directory, corpus 1, corpus 2, word list and results file name.

     cd bert_extract